Biography of Arthur Sullivan

-1874: He composed the incidental music to a performance of “The Merry Wives of Windsor” at the Gaiety Theatre, London.
+1874: He composes the incidental music to a performance of “The Merry Wives of Windsor” at the Gaiety Theatre, London.

 1875: The first performance of “Trial by Jury” is given.

-1876: Richard D’Oyly Carte formed his comic opera company.
+1876: Richard D’Oyly Carte forms his comic opera company.

 1877: First performance of “The Sorcerer”.
-Sullivan wrote many popular songs and the best-known “The Lost Chord” was written in this year.
+Sullivan wote many popular songs and perhaps the best-known “The Lost Chord” is written in this year.

 1878: First performance of HMS Pinafore.